Semper fidelis: The Irish Brigade of France (1690–1792) (Semper et ubique Fidelis)

-The involvement of Irish Brigade soldiers serving as marines in the American War of Independence may have inspired the eventual adoption of the motto "Semper Fidelis" by the US Marines.
+The involvement of Irish Brigade soldiers serving as marines in the American War of Independence may have inspired the eventual adoption of the motto "Semper Fidelis" by the U.S. Marines.

-The phrase "Semper Fidelis" was made the official motto of the Marine Corps by Charles Grymes McCawley, the eighth Commandant of the Marine Corps, who was born and raised in Philadelphia, Pennsylvania which had a large Irish Catholic population.
+The phrase "Semper Fidelis" was made the official motto of the Marine Corps by Charles Grymes McCawley, the eighth Commandant of the Marine Corps, who was born and raised in Philadelphia, Pennsylvania, which had a large Irish Catholic population.
 McCawley owed his commission to Senator Pierre Soulé of Louisiana, a Catholic born and raised in France, who would have been well aware of the Irish Brigade's service as Marines during the American Revolution.

 French 47th Infantry Regiment

 The French 47th Infantry Regiment used "Semper fidelis" as its motto.

 Cadet Corps of the Dutch Royal Military Academy (since 1828)

 "Semper fidelis" is the motto of the cadets corps of the Dutch Royal Military Academy.
 The corps was founded on 24 November 1828.